|

 the most pleasure in reading.

-Iain Banks writes some amazing (and occasionally disturbing) science
+Iain Banks wrote some amazing (and occasionally disturbing) science

 fiction.
 His "Culture" novels have been some of the most enjoyable